4th of July - Camping, Deer Babies, Wake Boarding

 I am back from a speaking engagement at a familiar conference (CIDM) in San Jose California.
 Afterwards, I met Angie at the ATL airport and headed to the farm and to see my cousins, Aunt and Sister (and my newest relative) in Baltimore and Washington DC.
 It was a densely scheduled trip, but nothing compared to our typical overseas vacation trips.

 I have been having educational fun with my recent birthday gift.
 It is a Radiacode 103.
 It is a very sensitive scintillation radiation detector.
 Loads of fun.
 The 1k µS/hr spike shown is what the carry on baggage x-ray machine doses out.
 I am glad I wasn't inside the x-ray equipment.
 Stopping at some antique stores along the way, I found a number of uranium glass pieces.
 Yes, they are radioactive.
-Yes, the dose is comparable to that you get from riding in a commrecial airplane.
+Yes, the dose is comparable to that you get from riding in a commercial airplane.

 I took a couple of pics of property in Upstate NY.
-Un believable.
+Unbelievable.
 It will beat out images of the best trailer trash anywhere.
 And yes, the vehicles are systemically destroyed by the highly corrosive salt used on the roads.

 In Baltimore we went to Fort McHenry.
 Besides being the place (just off shore) where the lyrics of The US National Anthem were written, it was a great view of where the Francis Scott Key bridge once stood.
 It (of course) was taken out by a ship in 2024.